asadoughi/stat-learning/ch3/applied.md

 ## F-statistic: 89.5 on 1 and 504 DF,  p-value: <2e-16
 ```

-All.
+All, except chas.
 Plot each linear regression using "plot(lm)" to see
 residuals.

 15b.